 - Isotretinoin (Accutane): Accutane (a derivative of vitamin a) is the single most potent drug used today to treat acne.
 It is highly effective in even the most severe cystic acne treatment.
 About 70% of patients see permanent clearing after one course of isotretinoin, and the rest will be acne-free for many years.
 Due to possible side effects, you will need to consider whether you want to take this medicine carefully.
 If you decide to take isotretinoin, you must enroll in an ongoing monitoring program.

 - Birth Control Pill (females Only): Birth control pills containing both progesterone and estrogen can result in a decreased level of androgens in the blood.
 The fewer androgens produced, the less sebum secreted.
 With sebum production under control, the likelihood and severity of breakout are decreased.
 Birth control pills containing progesterone should be avoided, as these can often make acne worse.
-One should also keep in mind that birth control pills (oral contraceptives ) can also have side effects; blood clots, weight gain, nausea, spotting, and mood changes.
+One should also remember that birth control pills (oral contraceptives ) can also have side effects; blood clots, weight gain, nausea, spotting, and mood changes.
 To learn more about the best birth controls to treat acne, click here.

 - Spironolactone (females Only): Spironolactone (Aldactone) is an oral drug created to treat hypertension.
 This drug is an androgen (male hormones) blocker; as it disrupts androgens' production, sebum production is decreased, which can result in fewer acne breakouts.
-As it is a diuretic, it can cause an increase the level of potassium in the blood.
+As it is a diuretic, it can cause an increase in the level of potassium in the blood.

 Dermatologist office treatments for cystic acne